joedefen/MoveWindow/README.md

 ## Description

 Relocated windows are made to fit, made active, raised, and contain the mouse.
-Unless fullscreen, moved windows do not overlap XFCE4 panels (unless defeated using `-P` with you may wish to use if you use hidden panels).
+* Unless fullscreen, moved windows do not overlap XFCE4 panels (unless defeated using `-P` with you may wish to use if you use hidden panels).
+* Similarly, for KDE/Plasma, but it is more of a guessing game what is a panel;
+  to be considers, a panel must be on an display and take up at 70% of the length of that edge.

 The window geometry is preserved as best possible but constrained within the new monitor.
 Optionally (`-r`), the window will keep the same